 license (previously the FCC First Class Radiotelephone license) since

 1978.
-He is certified by the Soceity of Broadcast Engineers and is also
+He is certified at the CBRE level by the Soceity of Broadcast Engineers and is also

 a member and past president of the Radio Amateur Club of Knoxville (RACK).